 The fact that a growing group of bourgeois women certainly did so warrants explanation.
 Where in previous centuries, governesses mainly belonged to the servants in ruling and aristocratic houses, the governesses' clientele became increasingly bourgeois from the end of the 18th century.
 Especially in early industrialized Great Britain, large parts of the upper middle class had achieved great affluence.
 Germany and France caught up around a hundred years later, although it concerned a smaller segment of society.
 In each case, from the middle of the 19th century at the latest, the daughters no longer needed to have domestic skills due to the servants' staff.
 What is more: throughout Europe, it was considered a sign of the saturated bourgeoisie that the female family members only had to move their hands for playing the piano or handicrafts.
 This made it all the more important that these young women could shine and move nimbly on the social stage.
 As proud burghers enamored of education, they ignored the verdict of nobility that they had to be born a gentleman or a lady.
 On the contrary, the bourgeoisie were convinced that their offspring could approximate this ideal just as well through a solid upbringing and education.

 While parents sent their sons to public schools in Great Britain at an early age and to grammar schools in Germany and France, it was an unwritten law that the daughters were to be brought up at home.
 The family, after all, was to continue to be the inherent domain of the female progeny.
 Their training at home thus corresponded with their later duties.
 It was important to avoid releasing them from the protective womb of the home at all costs.
 There was consensus throughout Europe on this point, but the implementation was not always consistent.
 In Great Britain, throughout the whole of the 19th century, the exclusive education of daughters by governesses was much more widespread in the 19th century than in Germany and France.7 One reason was that these countries offered few appealing alternatives.
 The so-called dame schools (comparable to the privately operated Klippschulen in Germany), which were usually run by older women and men of disparate qualifications and motivation, were only attended in Great Britain by the children of the lower classes and the lower middle class.
 Public primary schools did not come into existence until after the Education Act of 1870 and were slow to gain acceptance.8 The few girls' schools that emerged after the middle of the century were often far removed from the urban suburbs, where the majority of the English bourgeoisie lived.9 Secondly, Great Britain was regarded for a long time as a bastion of governesses.
 Large numbers of bourgeoisie had earlier achieved great prosperity and become the main employer for governesses alongside the high nobility and the gentry.
-The national census of 1861 estimated there were 24,770 governesses in and and the trend was growing.10 In Germany and France, there were rather few bourgeois families who could afford or who wanted to hire governesses.
+The national census of 1861 estimated there were 24,770 governesses in England and Wales and the trend was growing.10 In Germany and France, there were rather few bourgeois families who could afford or who wanted to hire governesses.
 But even here, despite an increasing number of public girls' schools, there were many supporters of private education.
 At the end of the 19th century, the view still predominated that "female public schools" were a contradiction in terms, being both "unnatural and impracticable".11

 To safeguard the ideal of rearing girls at home, it had to be violated at the same time: The young women who came to the family's home blatantly embodied a concept that contradicted the bourgeois female ideal.
 Single and childless, they did not correspond to the maternal role glorified in countless writings throughout Europe since the beginning of the 19th century as the only true female way of life.12 In addition, their occupation challenged the notion that the mother was the children's natural teacher and that the responsibility for their upbringing could not be offset monetarily.
 The abundance of guidebooks – where the role of the governess is discussed in detail and, above all, problematized – shows that the contemporaries were well aware of the inherent tightrope act when employing governesses.
 They exhorted the young teachers to be humble, willing to sacrifice, and to be modest – qualities which were already considered to be among the most valued female traits.
 The appeal to the women to be aware of their "subordinate" (botmäßig) position in the company of their employers was constant.